kiminh/qlib/docs/component/estimator.rst

         - `args`
             The filter class parameters, this parameters are set according to the `class`, and all the parameters as kwargs to `class`.

-For Custom Data Handler
+Custom Data Handler
 ~~~~~~~~~~~~~~~~~~~~~~

-Qlib support custom data handler, but it must be a subclass of the `qlib.contrib.estimator.handler.BaseDataHandler`, the config for custom data handler may be as following,
+Qlib support custom data handler, but it must be a subclass of the ``qlib.contrib.estimator.handler.BaseDataHandler``, the config for custom data handler may be as follows.

 .. code-block:: YAML

     data:
         class: SomeDataHandler
         module_path: /tmp/my_experment/custom_data_handler.py
-        provider_uri: C:\\Users\\v-shuyw\\qlib\\qlib_data\\qlib
         args:
             start_date: 2005-01-01
             end_date: 2018-04-30